Just Traveling Thru

 • Yellowstone contains more than 1,449 kilometers (900+ miles) of hiking trails.

-Yellowstone National Park Map
+Where is Yellowstone National Park Located?
+Map

 For our first trip to Yellowstone, we had been skiing at Big Sky, MT and decided to drive down to Yellowstone to see the park.
-It is a 60 mile drive from Big Sky Resort to the park and since our snocat tour was scheduled for early morning, we drove there the afternoon before and got a hotel.
+It is a 60 mile drive from Big Sky Resort to the park and since our Snowcat tour was scheduled for early morning, we drove there the afternoon before and got a hotel.

-Lest you not understand why I mentioned "snocat tour", it is because most roads inside Yellowstone National Park are closed to all automobile access (during wintertime) and only "Oversnow Vehicles" are allowed.
+Most roads inside Yellowstone National Park are closed to all automobile access (during wintertime) and only "Oversnow Vehicles" are allowed.
 Click here to view the National Park Page where these rules are documented.

 Bison are Everywhere